 “Knowing yourself is the beginning of all wisdom.” ~ Aristotle

 When was the last time you had a day to yourself?
 If you are like most people it was probably a while ago.
 We live in a world where we are constantly bombarded by external stimuli.
 All of the noise has caused many of us to lose touch with our inner voice.
-Whether it is five minutes or an hour, having time to ourselves is a luxury that many of us do not have.
+Whether it is five minutes or an hour, having time for ourselves is a luxury that many of us do not have.
 It is important to set aside time for the sake of our well being.
-Making time to sit with your thoughts is a great way to reconnect with yourself.
-Why not spend some quality time with yourself by having a date with yourself!
+Make a date with yourself to indulge in your thoughts.
+This is a great way to reconnect with yourself.

 1. Turn off social media

-Disconnect from social media!
+Disconnect from social media.
 This includes Snapchat, Tumbler, Instagram, dating apps, Facebook, Reddit and yes even WordPress.
 As I am writing this it amazes me how many ways there are to keep us distracted and disconnected from ourselves and others.
 How dependent have we become on social media?
 When was the last time you took a mindful break?
-It might be difficult at first, but I promise you will survive!
-You will have more time to yourself, be more relaxed and happier.
+It might be difficult at first, but I promise you will survive.
+You will have more time for yourself, be more relaxed and happier.